 Jungfrau Region

-Beatenberg-Neiderhorn, Habkern, Grindelwald-First, Mürren-Schilthorn and Kleine Scheidegg-Männlichen ski areas all combine to make the Jungfrau region popular, with the most beautiful backdrop in the world.
-Groups coming here enjoy numerous choices of accommodations and restaurants, and excellent transportation including trains, aerial cables, buses and automobiles.
+Beatenberg-Neiderhorn, Habkern, Grindelwald-First, Mürren-Schilthorn and Kleine Scheidegg-Männlichen ski areas all combine to make the Jungfrau region popular.
+The Swiss ski areas have the most beautiful backdrop in the world making for memorable adventures.
+Groups coming here enjoy numerous choices of accommodations, restaurants, and excellent transportation including trains, aerial cables, buses and automobiles.

 Skiing-Mirren-Schilthorn